Is It Safe to Travel to Tibet?

 - by Beatrice

-Tibet, a holy land in remote Asia which is known as the “third pole of the world”, attracts countless travelers all over the world to explore its unique beauty.
-Besides breathtaking landscape and mysterious Buddhist culture, travelers wonder that is it safe to travel to Tibet?
-Let's show you the most concerned issues besides altitude sickness, which is regarded as the major safety hazard of Tibet.
-We will not elaborate it any further here.
+Tibet, a holy land in the Himalayans that is known as the “third pole of the world”, attracts countless travelers from all over the world to explore its unique beauty.
+Besides its breathtaking landscapes and mysterious Buddhist culture, travelers wonder that is it safe to travel to Tibet?
+Let's show you the concerned issues among travelers such as altitude sickness, road conditions, crime, food, etc.

 Tibet is a tightly controlled place, there are many checkpoints on the roads which entail stopping.
 Checkpoints will check passports, permits and other documents.
-As a result, driving on Tibet’s roads means have stops, slow speed and a long time waiting.
-For example, there are more than 20 checkpoints on the road between Lhasa and Shigatse.
-What’s more, most vehicles are equipped with speed-monitors, which will alert when the driver is driving too fast.
-During a long journey in remote areas in Tibet, particularly when you are looking forward to visiting the Mount Everest or other attractive sites, the speed may be frustrating.
+As a result, driving on Tibet’s roads means having stops, slow speeds, and waiting.
+For example, there are more than 2 checkpoints on the road between Lhasa and Shigatse.
+What’s more, most vehicles are equipped with speed monitors, which will alert when the driver is driving too fast.
+During a long journey in remote areas in Tibet, particularly when you are looking forward to visiting Mount Everest or other attractive sites, the speed may be frustrating.
 However, the speed limitation and checkpoints ensure you a safe trip in Tibet, please be patient.

 Criminal

-Local Tibetan are hospitable and trustworthy, criminal is rare in Tibet.
-However, there are some petty criminals in Tibet, the majority of them is theft and pickpockets.
-In crowded areas in Lhasa, particularly in Barkhor Street, you may encounter with pickpockets.
+Criminal is rare in Tibet.
+However, there are some petty criminals in Tibet, and the majority of them are theft.
+In crowded areas in Lhasa, particularly in Barkhor Street, you may encounter pickpockets.
 Take care of your bags and pockets, and don’t bring a large amount of cash with you.
-Hold your camera tightly when you are enjoying breathtaking scenery.
+Hold your camera tightly when you are enjoying the breathtaking scenery.
 Make sure your digital equipment, such as phones and tablet computers, are always in your bag.
 There are some common scams in Tibet and foreign travelers are vulnerable to them.
 Don’t go with people who approach you and invite you to drink at a bar or café.
-What’s more, ATM scams are common during recent years.
-Use ATM accompanied by your travel guide are suggested to avoid ATM crime to avoid your card be stolen by fake ATM.
-You’d better use ATM during daytime in banks, shops, and big shopping centers.
+What’s more, ATM scams are common in recent years.
+Using an ATM accompanied by your travel guide is suggested to avoid ATM crime or your card is swallowed.
+You’d better use ATMs during the daytime in banks, shops, and big shopping centers.
 Don’t go out at night.

 Dogs and Other Animals

 Tibet owns more than 800 species of wild animals, 200 species of which are native.
-As a wonderland for the wildlife, you are suggested to protect the animals and yourself by respecting laws.
+As a wonderland for wildlife, you are suggested to protect the Tibetan animals and yourself by respecting the laws.
 Brown bears, yaks, and snow leopards attacked local people during past years.
 Travelers are not suggested to trek or cycle in those wild areas alone but companied by a local travel guide.
-When you see wild animals, keep a safe distance with them and never approach them.
+When you see wild animals, keep a safe distance from them and never approach them.
 In the countryside and pastoral areas, almost every local family owns a Tibetan mastiff.
-Tibetan mastiff is a species of dog, which is powerful, ferocious and dangerous.
-When you see a dog during your journey, keep a distance with it.
+The Tibetan mastiff is a species of dog, which is powerful, ferocious and dangerous.
+When you see a dog during your journey, keep away from it.

 Money and Valuables